Geog 001 - Physical Geography » Spring 2022 » Module 11 Chapter 13 and 14 Quiz

 Isostasy refers to the recognition that the ________ floats on the denser mantle.

-A. inner core
+A. outer core

 B. atmosphere